Alex Morales Motorsports: Alfa Romeo and the end

-Despite the death of Alex Morales in November 1988 the team forged on as the factory Alfa Romeo team for 1989 with specially designed March chassis.
-Unfortunately the engine development was behind schedule and they only made their debut at the fifth round of the championship in Detroit where driver Roberto Guerrero finished 8th in what would end up being the best result of the season for the Morales Alfa Romeo as unreliability and a horsepower deficit saw Guerrero only score points in one more race, a 12th-place finish at Mid-Ohio.
+Despite the death of Alex Morales in November 1988, the team forged on as the factory Alfa Romeo team for 1989, now managed by Johnny Capels.
+The team would now enter a specially designed March chassis, the 89CE.
+The engine development was behind schedule and they only made their debut at the fifth round of the championship in Detroit where driver Roberto Guerrero finished 8th in what would end up being the best result of the season for the Morales Alfa Romeo as unreliability and a horsepower deficit saw Guerrero only score points in one more race, a 12th-place finish at Mid-Ohio.
 At the end of the season the Alfa Romeo program and Morales CART franchise was transferred to Pat Patrick whose re-founded Patrick Racing team moved into the former Morales shop in Indianapolis.